top of page

 The larger your project, the more important it is to recognise when costs will be taken from the bank account.
 So, when you create a budget, you should do so recognising when payments are needed.
 You're Finance Director, VP, Manager, CFO, Controller, call them what you will, is not going to be happy if you rock up on a Thursday afternoon and say, 'Ok, it's time to pay that 100k that we spoke about!'.
 They need to predict high levels of spending along with incoming funding and other commitments.
 It could, in a worst-case scenario, even derail the company's cash flow.

-This leads us back to item #1 - work with finance representatives to make sure there are no 'gotchas'.
+This leads us back to item number one - work with finance representatives to make sure there are no 'gotchas'.

 I've created a template for tracking costs, which I've used over the years several times.
 Feel free to download it.